Please enter your name, email and zip code below to sign up!

 Hours at our Corps Community Centers may vary:

 The Salvation Army's essential services from our Emergency Social Services and Homeless Services Shelter lodge continues to serve those impacted by COVID-19.
-From March through May alone, we have served more than double and tripling community needs,
+From March 2020 through January 2021 alone, we have served more than double and tripling community needs

 Emergency Social Services served: